Skip to content

 But, _how?_ - If the church’s teachings, policies and so on are, actually, _both_ promoting free thinking _and_ controlling the thoughts of its members, how is this taking place?

-What's going on here is perfectly captured in this quote by Noam Chomsky:
+The character of what goes on the church is perfectly captured in this quote by Noam Chomsky:

 “The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum – even encourage the more critical and dissident views.
 That gives people the sense that there’s free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate.”
 (The Common Good, 1998)